fuse-mars/contractor-guide/README.md

 # contractor-guide

-The contractor's Guide to help them easily start their contract work.
+The contractor's Guide

+A list of things to know/todo in order to easily start their contract work in a new office environment.

 * An on boarding platform for Managers who work with contractors
 * A platform for contractors to share internal `DO IT YOURSELF` information of the company that hired them.